t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 This would require to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computation overhead and network traffic.
 This would be undesirable in most scenarios.
 There have been recent advancements in quantum-resistant cryptography.

 We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography.
 RFC7696 provides guidelines for cryptographic algorithm agility.

 ## Privacy protection {#sec7-9}

 Users will be surrounded by tens of connected devices.
 Even if the communication links are encrypted and protected, information about the users might be collected for different purposes affecting their privacy.
 In {{Ziegeldorf}}, privacy in the IoT is defined as the threefold guarantee to the user for:
 1. awareness of privacy risks imposed by smart things and services surrounding the data subject,
-2. individual control over the collection and processing of personal information bz the surrounding smart things
+2. individual control over the collection and processing of personal information by the surrounding smart things
 3. awareness and control of subsequent use and dissemination of personal information by those entities to any entity outside the subject's personal control sphere.

 Based on this definition, several privacy threats and challenges are identified in the work of Ziegeldorf: